What "First Man" Gets Fabulously Right About NASA: An Interview with Apollo 15 Astronaut Al Worden - Out There

 How about the broader depiction of astronaut culture of the 1960s?
 Did that ring true?

 Yeah, that was all pretty good.
 There have been a lot of movies made about the [NASA astronaut] guys.
 You have to separate this one out, because First Man is not a story about space flight.
 It’s a story about a man, and space is kind of tangential to the real story.
 Apollo 13 was all about the flight.
-There were parts of a Apollo 13 that I didn’t like because it wasn’t real.
+There were parts of Apollo 13 that I didn’t like because it wasn’t real.
 They made Jack Swigert look very guilty of causing the problem, and he wasn’t.
 He had nothing to do with it.
 I objected to that strongly.
 I did not think that was very fair.
 But by that time Jack had already died—so who cares?
 I remember asking Ron Howard why he did that, and he said it was for the audience.
 He had to put something in there to keep the audience’s interest.

 Or I go back to The Right Stuff.
 The book that Tom Wolfe wrote was very different from the movie that they made out of it.
 I loved the book, and I knew Tom; I used to see him all the time.
 When they made the movie, they changed a lot of things.
 They made it kind of charade, a parody of what things were really like.
 Like the scene where Gordon Cooper is driving [his wife] Trudy in a convertible back to Edwards and keeps asking her, “Who is the greatest pilot in the world?”
 Well come on!
 That’s movie nonsense.
 They did a whole scene at the Lovelace Clinic, and the way they portrayed it, that’s nonsense also.